 "Business sophistication concerns two elements that are intricately linked: the quality of a country’s overall business networks and the quality of individual firms’ operations and strategies."

-Clustering, that is the interconnection of firms from close-by geographically areas, allows for increases in efficiencies and optimisation of processes, whilst at the same time reducing barriers to entry.
+Clustering, that is the interconnection of firms from close-by geographical areas, allows for increases in efficiencies and optimization of processes, while at the same time reducing barriers to entry.

 "Innovation is particularly important for economies as they approach the frontiers of knowledge, and the possibility of generating more value by merely integrating and adapting exogenous technologies tends to disappear.
 In these economies, firms must design and develop cutting-edge products and processes to maintain a competitive edge and move toward even higher value-added activities."

 Technological innovation is where the biggest benefits come from.
-In order for this to occur, though, there needs to be investment in research and development from both public and private sectors.
-In the private sector this is typically through financing projects; in the public sector it is typically through the provision of higher education and the establishment of high-quality scientific research centres in, usually, universities.
+For this to occur, though, there needs to be investment in research and development from both public and private sectors.
+In the private sector, this is typically through financing projects; in the public sector, it is typically through the provision of higher education and the establishment of high-quality scientific research centers in, usually, universities.

 The Interrelation of the 12 Pillars

 Although there are 12 different pillars, some of these are linked.
-For example, it would be difficult to imagine how innovation (Pillar 12) could exist without financial investment (Pillar 8) in a nation where high levels of healthy well educated individuals can participate in the workforce (Pillars 4 and 5); where there is an efficient market (Pillar 6) that is able to absorb new technologies (Pillar 8).
+For example, it would be difficult to imagine how innovation (pillar 12) could exist without financial investment (pillar 8) in a nation where high levels of healthy well-educated individuals can participate in the workforce (pillars 4 and 5); where there is an efficient market (pillar 6) that can absorb new technologies (pillar 8).

-For example, as an exporter we would be interested to find out what sort of market mechanisms may be in place to ensure fair competition.
-If we are an importer we may be interested in the education of the workforce as this is likely to impact on the quality of supplies sourced from that nation.
+For example, as an exporter, we would be interested to find out what sort of market mechanisms may be in place to ensure fair competition.
+If we are an importer, we may be interested in the education of the workforce as this is likely to impact the quality of supplies sourced from that nation.
 Innovation is important to both exporters and importers, as innovative ideas potentially generate ideas for different uses for existing products or the development of new products.